ammar1y/personal-website/_posts/English/2019/2020-04-17-digital-minimalism-book-notes.md

 ### The Importance of Solitude

-A growing amount of research suggests that the time and space for quiet reflection the cottage enabled may have played a key role in helping Lincoln make sense of the traumas of the Civil War and tackle the hard decisions he faced.
+Before we can usefully discuss solitude, we need to better understand what we mean by this term.
+To aid us in this effort, we can turn toward Raymond Kethledge and Michael Erwin who wrote a book on the topic of solitude.
+It took them seven years, but their efforts culminated in the 2017 release of Lead Yourself First.

+The authors state a precise definition of solitude.
+Many people mistakenly associate this term with physical separation—requiring, perhaps, that you hike to a remote cabin miles from another human being.
+As Kethledge and Erwin explain, however, solitude is about what’s happening in your brain, not the environment around you.
+Accordingly, they define it to be a subjective state in which your mind is free from input from other minds.

+So as long as your mind is left to grapple only with its own thoughts, you are in solitude.
+On the other hand, solitude can be banished in even the quietest setting if you allow input from other minds to intrude.
+In addition to direct conversation with another person, these inputs can also take the form of reading a book, listening to a podcast, watching TV, or performing just about any activity that might draw your attention to a smartphone screen.

 > "All of humanity’s problems stem from man’s inability to sit quietly in a room alone”
 > —Blaise Pascal.

+A growing amount of research suggests that the time and space for quiet reflection the cottage enabled may have played a key role in helping Lincoln make sense of the traumas of the Civil War and tackle the hard decisions he faced.

 A Canadian social critic named Michael Harris talked about solitude in his 2017 book "Solitude".
 Harris is concerned that new technologies help create a culture that undermines time alone with your thoughts, noting that “it matters enormously when that resource is under attack".